MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/page-range.md

 > [!NOTE]
 > This setting is not available for unstructured document processing models or sensitive information prebuilt models.

-## Set a page range when you train a model
+## Set a page range when you train a prebuilt model

 When you select extractors for a prebuilt contracts, invoices, or receipts model, you can specify the pages from which you want to extract the information.